Ellington Financial (EFC)

 Since the company recorded losses on certain securities, it generated more net interest income than revenue (a 1.1x multiple of its revenue to be exact) during the last five years, meaning Ellington Financial lives and dies by its lending activities because non-interest income barely moves the needle.

-Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.While banks generate revenue from multiple sources, investors view net interest income as the cornerstone - its predictable, recurring characteristics stand in sharp contrast to the volatility of non-interest income.
+Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.Markets consistently prioritize net interest income growth over fee-based revenue, recognizing its superior quality and recurring nature compared to the more unpredictable non-interest income streams.

 6. Earnings Per Share